Poundon House’s country house interiors have featured in many interior magazines like House and Garden and World of Interiors.

 You can read more on the interiors as featured by Coco Wedding Venues here.

-Images with thanks to Eneka Stewart Photogrpahy, Dylan Thomas, Bridget Pierson and Alistair Freeman.
+Images with thanks to Eneka Stewart Photogrpahy, Dylan Thomas, Bridget Pierson and Alistair Freeman and Diana at Dome Photography.